benjaminion/upgrading-ethereum-book/src/book.md

 So we can see that the predominant source of randomness in the Ethereum 2 protocol is the private keys of the validators.
 This amounts to some 85 million bits of entropy with 332,000 validators (assuming, reasonably, that the validators generated their secret keys randomly and uniformly).

-Some other sources of randomness that influence the RANDAO are noted in [EIP-4399](https://eips.ethereum.org/EIPS/eip-4399), such as,
+Some other sources of randomness affecting the RANDAO are noted in [EIP-4399](https://eips.ethereum.org/EIPS/eip-4399).

-  - Missed or orphaned block proposals.
-Network conditions, node faults, or maintenance downtime can all lead to missed block proposals with a degree of randomness.
-Missed blocks directly influence the the RANDAO value.
+  - Missed or orphaned block proposals directly affect the RANDAO's output.
+Network conditions, node faults, or maintenance downtime can all lead to missed block proposals that have a degree of randomness.
   - The total number of active validators in an epoch affects the selection of proposers which in turn affects participation in the RANDAO.
-Thus, deposits, exits, and slashings also contribute entropy.
+Thus, deposits and exits (both voluntary and forced) contribute entropy.
   - A validator's [effective balance](/part2/incentives/balances) affects its likelihood of being selected to propose a block.
-Thus, changes in effective balances (perhaps due to one or more validators being offline for a period of time) feed into the entropy as well.
+Thus, changes in effective balances (perhaps due to one or more validators being offline for a period of time) add entropy.

 #### Updating the RANDAO